**This post contains affiliate links. See full disclosure statement at bottom.**

 The more important something is to you the more you will weave it into every part of your lives.
 Since faith is the most important thing to me, I try to find ways to incorporate discussions about God in everything we do.
 The Pumpkin Gospel is the perfect opportunity for that and is a really sweet book.

 One of my favorite writing activities I ever used in the classroom was when I had students do a taste test of hummus.
 We went through one sense at a time and wrote down adjectives to describe the hummus.
-One of our fun lessons for social studies will be to explore various pumpkin dishes from around the world.
-Choose whichever one you think your kids will like best and use it for this.
+A fun lesson for social studies is to explore various pumpkin dishes from around the world.
+Two great options are my pumpkin crepes and my pumpkin chili.
 Create a chart that you can work on together with categories for each sense.
 The best part is you can combine this lesson with lunch or snack.
 I’m always up for killing two birds with one stone!

 Since we were just talking about social studies, now is the perfect chance to give you some ideas of what to do!
 We’re going to explore the U.S. and then explore the world!

-October is the most beautiful month of the year in Oregon.
-Hands down, no question, the fall foliage is a beautiful declaration of God’s creativity.
+October is the most beautiful month of the year where I live.
+The fall foliage is a beautiful declaration of God’s creativity.
 It’s also beautiful throughout the US in the climates that support these trees.
 Print out a blank political map of the united states and plot these 10 places with beautiful fall colors.
 Talk together about what these places have in common like elevation and average temperature.